Orbital sander? Rotary sander? Facts and figures!

 Summary

-Both sanders are perfectly suited for working on surfaces.
-However, thanks to its additional rotational movement, the rotary sander comes out on top for larger surfaces.
+Both sanding machines are excellent for sanding various surfaces.
+However, due to its additional rotational motion, the rotary sander has the upper hand when it comes to larger and, especially, uneven surfaces.
 The orbital sander has therefore been replaced in most workshops.
 But that doesn’t mean that the orbital sander has completely lost its right to exist.
 As with all tools, here the range of application is decisive!

 Our product recommendations for your DIY project